SovereignCloudStack/k8s-cluster-api-provider/README.md

 * ``make create``

-This will create an application credential, networks, security groups and a virtual machine which gets bootstrapped with an installation of some tools and a local kubernetes cluster (with kind), where the cluster API provider will be installed and which will provide the API server for the k8s CAPI.
+This will create the management host.
+It creates an application credential, networks, security groups and a virtual machine which gets bootstrapped with cloning this git repository, installation of some tool and a local kubernetes cluster (with kind), where the cluster API provider will be installed and which will provide the
+API server for the k8s CAPI.
 If the number of control nodes ``controller_count`` in your config (``environment-<yourcloud>.tfvars``) is zero, then that's all that is done.
 Otherwise, a testcluster will be created using k8s CAPI.

-The subsequent management of the cluster can best be done from the VM, as it has all the tools deployed there and config files can be edited and resubmitted to the kubernetes kind cluster for reconciliation.
+The subsequent management of the cluster can best be done from the management host VM, as it has all the tools deployed there and config files can be edited and resubmitted to the kubernetes kind cluster for reconciliation.
 To log in to this management machine via ssh, you can issue ``make ssh``.

 You can create and do life cycle management for many more clusters from this management node.

 The kubeconfig with admin
 power for the created testcluster is named ``testcluster/testcluster.yaml`` (or ``$CLUSTER_NAME/$CLUSTER_NAME.yaml`` for all the other clusters) and can be handed out to users that should get full administrative control over the cluster.
 You can also retrieve them using ``make get-kubeconfig TESTCLUSTER=${CLUSTER_NAME}``, and possibly create an encrypted .zip file for handing these out.
 (You can omit ``TESTCLUSTER=...`` for the